apify/actor-whitepaper/README.md

 ## Programming interface

-The following commands are expected to be called from within the actor's Docker container, either on Apify Platform or the local environment.
+The following commands are expected to be called from within the actor's Docker container, either on Apify platform or the local environment.

 ### Get input

 Get access to the actor input object passed by the user.
 It is parsed from a JSON file, stored in the actor's default key-value store (typically called `INPUT`).

-**Node.js**
+#### Node.js

 ```jsx
 import { Actor } from 'apify';